 “Keep in mind that successful companies are less about the original idea and more about the learning, discovery and execution.” - STEVE BLANK

-We are now accepting team registrations for the Fall 2014 Student I-Corps: Early-stage Biotechnology Commercialization Challenge
+We are now recruiting student teams for the Fall 2014 Student I-Corps Early-stage Biotechnology Commercialization Challenge

 WHAT YOU WILL LEARN BY PARTICIPATING (based on feedback from previous Challenge Teams):

 - Learn about what is needed to take a life sciences idea to a commercial product

 - Gain a greater understanding of biotechnology markets and customers